Just Sangeetha

 Just Sangeetha is a musical TV show in Kannada, telecast on Kasthuri TV.
-It is a first of its kind show format in the South India.
+It is a first of its kind show format in South India.

 The show features various well-known bands and artists from across Karnataka and also talented upcoming artists.
 The show is a confluence of culture, styles and genres of music wherein artists perform the version songs and also the covers.
-Various music genres like Hinduatani Classical, Jazz, Carnatic, Reggie, Ghazal, Janapada Geete, Shastriya Sangeeta, Qawwali, rock, Indi-pop, Thumri, Sufi, Hip-hop, folk, devotional and more all blended into one color called Just Sangeetha.
+Various music genres like Hindustani Classical, Jazz, Carnatic, Reggie, Ghazal, Janapada Geete, Shastriya Sangeeta, Qawwali, rock, Indi-pop, Thumri, Sufi, Hip-hop, folk, devotional and more all blended into one color called Just Sangeetha.